emilianavt/VSeeFaceManual/README.md

 No. It uses paid assets from the Unity asset store that cannot be freely redistributed.
 However, the actual face tracking and avatar animation code is open source.
 You can find it [here](https://github.com/emilianavt/OpenSeeFace) and [here](https://gist.github.com/emilianavt/b211073096a4484fb92e6550212c2f48).

+#### Why isn't VSeeFace open source?

+As I wrote [here](https://github.com/emilianavt/VSeeFaceReleases/issues/6#issuecomment-1004923794): It uses proprietary assets from the Unity asset store.
+I could in theory release a repository with all those dependencies removed so people who feel like buying them themselves could build their own version, but keeping a separate repository for that up to date would just mean extra work for me.
+It's also my personal feeling that I just simply don't want to make it open source.

+The hard part behind it is the face tracking library, [OpenSeeFace](https://github.com/emilianavt/OpenSeeFace), which is open source.
+You are free to build your own open source VTubing application on top of it.

 #### <a name="ahk"></a><a name="autohotkey"></a>How can I trigger expressions from AutoHotkey?

 It seems that the regular send key command doesn't work, but adding a delay to prolong the key press helps.
 You can try something like this: